fpdf-easytable/fpdf-easytable/README.md

     Fatal error: Uncaught exception 'Exception' with message 'FPDF error: Some data has already been output, can't send PDF file... etc etc...

-It is because when the server hit the script to output a PDF document, it already set the headers as PDF document, however somewhere/how (trigger by an configuration error of your server) is outputting html/txt data.
+This happens because when the server runs the script to output a PDF document, it sets the headers as PDF document, however something is trying to output text or html code (for instance an exception or an echo statment) so the server can not change the header for the respective output. is outputting html/txt data.

-One very common error is to forget to add the fonts and its different style (I, B, IB) used in the document.
+Another very common error is to forget to add the fonts and its appropiated style (I, B, IB) used in the document.
 Let's suppose that in your document you use "my_favourite_font".
 Then you need to add

     $pdf->AddFont('MyFabFont','','my_favourite_font.php');